 Community Supported Agriculture (CSA for short) shortens the distance from farm to table, benefiting the health of our bodies, our wallets, and the earth.
 Today, the production and waste of food are some of the largest contributors to greenhouse gas emissions, but it is also one of the areas we have the most control over.

-Community Supported Agriculture (“CSA” for short) shortens the distance from farm to table, benefiting the health of our bodies, our wallets and the earth.
-CSA members receive a weekly abundance of fresh, local food throughout the growing season.
+CSA members not only receive a weekly abundance of fresh, local food throughout the growing season, they also decrease the number of resources used to transport and produce food – all while supporting their local economy and farmers.
 With a secure market for their harvest, CSA farmers get to focus on growing great food and caring for the land.